 - One LI-designated course in literary criticism at the 300-level or above

 - Four LI-designated courses in English or American literature; at least two must be in the 300-level or above

 - Three courses in the literature of one foreign language in which texts are read in the original language; at least one must be at the 300-level or above

 In consultation with the mentor, students should plan their course of study so as to develop expertise in one particular period or genre while also acquiring a broad knowledge of literary history and criticism.
 To complete the major, students must take LC 498, the comprehensive examination in comparative literature.
 In exceptional cases, students who have established their proficiency in comparative literature may be invited to write a Senior thesis in place of the comprehensive examination.

-First-year or second-year students considering majoring in comparative literature are encouraged to enroll in a 200-level course in comparative literature such as LI 212H (Introduction to Comparative Literature), LI 236H (Great Plays: History of Drama I), LI 237H (Great Plays: History of Drama II), LI 281H (The Rise of the Novel), or LI 282H (The Modern Novel).
+First-year or second-year students considering majoring in comparative literature are encouraged to meet with the Discipline Coordinator as early as possible and to enroll in a 200-level course in comparative literature such as LI 212H (Introduction to Comparative Literature), LI 218H (Literature and Human Rights), or LI 244G (Postcolonial Literature).